Regional Aviation Association of Australia: The Australian Aviation Association Forums

 Regional Aviation Association of Australia provides broad representation for the regional aviation industry through direct lobbying of ministers and senior officials, through submissions to parliament, personal contacts, and ongoing and active participation in several advisory forums.

-The Australian Aviation Associations Forum is a coalition of Australia's leading Aviation Associations.
+The Australian Aviation Associations Forum is a coalition of Australia's leading aviation associations.
 The aim is to ensure the industry has a unified voice with the government on key aviation issues and policies.
 It is characterized by expertise and representation of a wide range of people and organizations committed to aviation.
 Participants in the forum represented most airline operators: aircraft owners, service providers, supporters and participants.

-Major Conferences And Reforms
+Major conferences and reforms

-General Meeting
+General meeting

-The Annual General Meeting is between 30 September and 31 December.
+The annual general meeting is between 30 September and 31 December.
 The exact time and place are decided by the board of directors.
-The meeting notice of the Annual General Meeting will be sent to the members of Regional Aviation Association of Australia by fax or email at least 28 days before the meeting.
+The meeting notice of the annual general meeting will be sent to the members of Regional Aviation Association of Australia by fax or email at least 28 days before the meeting.

 Meetings other than annual general meeting are called Extraordinary General Meeting.
 The Extraordinary General Meeting shall be held within 21 days after the joint request of at least five members.
 The content of the application must be clearly stated and legitimate.
 The meeting notice of the Extraordinary General Meeting will be sent to the members of Regional Aviation Association of Australia by fax post or email at least 7 days before the meeting.

-The Regional Aviation Association of Australia had canceled the Annual General Meeting in 2020 as the COVID-19 risk.
+The Regional Aviation Association of Australia had canceled the annual general meeting in 2020 as the COVID-19 risk.

-Technical Working Group
+Technical working group

 The Regional Aviation Association of Australia Technical Working Group (TWG) is a regular meeting event where Regional Aviation Association of Australia's members discuss issues affecting the aviation industry.
 It aims to define, review, and find solutions to common issues that are encountered from a management and operation perspective.
-The Technical Working Group is responsible for advising the chairman, directors of NASA, flight operations, maintenance, and safety standards.
+The technical working group is responsible for advising the chairman, directors of NASA, flight operations, maintenance, and safety standards.

 Regional Aviation Association of Australia technical working groups are also allowed to create sub-working groups to study some specific areas.
 Each sub-working group must be chaired by the board member of Regional Aviation Association of Australia.
 The sub-committee has the right to nominate a coordinator to provide expertise in a specific area with the approval of the Regional Aviation Association of Australia Board.